Richard Hale is a tattoo enthusiast who studies and researches tattoo symbolism, meanings, and history.

-Since it is used in a variety of different cultures over the ages, their symbolic meaning can differ between cultures.
-To find the correct meaning and association, you must trace back each individual culture.
+Since it is used in a variety of different cultures over the ages, its symbolic meaning can differ between cultures.
+To find the right meaning and association for you, you must explore its significance to each individual culture.
 For example, in Egypt and Greece, it represented fertility.
 According to the Chinese, it symbolizes abundance, purity, and innocence.
-The lily was a symbol of sexuality to the Greeks as well.
+To the Greeks, it was a symbol of sexuality.

 It may be more closely linked to Christianity than any other culture in the world.
-According to Christians, it's a symbol of the Virgin Mary, who was pure in the heart and the soul.
-The lily can represent the same thing, purity, as well as innocence and chastity, all associated back to the Virgin Mary.
+According to Christians, it's a symbol of the Virgin Mary, who was pure of heart and soul.
+In Christianity, the lily is representative of purity, innocence, and chastity—all of which are traits of the Virgin Mary.

-This beautiful flower has other associations to Christianity besides the Virgin Mary, though.
-It can be used to symbolize your faith and love for God, as well.
-Since tattoos are often subject to critics, it could be deemed to fit in those narrow boundaries and is often considered to be appropriate for such purposes.
-It's often used to represent your own personal connection to your faith.
+This beautiful flower has additional associations in Christianity besides the Virgin Mary.
+It can also be used to symbolize faith and love for God.
+Lily tattoos are often used to represent one's own personal connection to their faith.

-It is a beautiful flower that holds many symbolic meanings from across the globe and holds deep value and beauty to those who wear it as body art.
-When done correctly and in detail, very few flowers can match the beauty of the lily tattoo.
+It is a beautiful flower that holds many symbolic meanings from across the globe and has deep value and beauty to those who wear it as body art.
+Very few flowers can match the beauty of the lily when it comes to tattoos.

 More Ideas for Your Lily TattooClick thumbnail to view full-size

 What Kind of Design Can I Put With My Lily Tattoo?